ErikWittern/openapi-snippet/README.md

 var targets = ['node_unirest', 'c'] // array of targets for code snippets.
 See list below...

 try {
-  var results = SwaggerSnippet(swagger, targets)
-  // results is now array of snippets, see "Output" below.
+  // either, get snippets for ALL endpoints: var results = SwaggerSnippet.getSwaggerSnippets(swagger, targets) // results is now array of snippets, see "Output" below.

+  // ...or, get snippets for a single endpoint: var results2 = SwaggerSnippet.getEndpointSnippets(swagger, '/users/{user-id}/relationship', 'get', targets)
 } catch (err) {
   // do something with potential errors...
 }
 ```

 ## Output
-The output of this library is an array, where every entry corresponds to an endpoint (URL path + HTTP method) in the given specification.
-Every entry contains the `method`, `url`, a human-readable `description`, and the corresponding `resource` - all of these values stem from the specification.
+The output for every endpoint is an object, containing the `method`, `url`, a human-readable `description`, and the corresponding `resource` - all of these values stem from the specification.
 In addition, within the `snippets` list, an object containing a code snippet for every chosen target is provided.

+If `getSwaggerSnippets` is used, an array of the above described objects is returned.

 For example: